hanilozmen/Bumerang/README.md

 Bumerang is a Java based, Android focused HTTP client which is inspired by Retrofit and Volley.
 It has additional features like BumerangImageView and custom cache key/timeout values for network requests.
 We will always keep it simple.
 Main aim of this library is ease of use and solidity.
 It automatically converts http responses to your Java/Kotlin models(through Gson library), so you can focus on the functionality of your app.

+Note: Current status is beta now.
+Bumerang is open to new contributors.

 ## Features

 - GET, POST, PUT, DELETE requests supported.